cortexlabs/cortex/examples/pytorch/text-generator/README.md

 ...
 ```

-Once your API is live, use `curl` to test your API:
+Once your API is live, use `curl` to test your API (it will take a few seconds to generate the text):

 ```bash
 $ curl http://localhost:8888 \